BricqsBricqs

 Build gamification with Bricqs

-The complete developer guide for shipping points, tiers, badges, challenges, contests, streaks, leaderboards, rewards, and referrals.
-Pick an integration path, copy a working pattern, push to production.
-Headless React SDK, REST API, embed widgets — same engine behind all three.
+The complete build guide for engineers and technical PMs shipping points, tiers, badges, challenges, contests, streaks, leaderboards, rewards, and referrals.
+Pick an integration path, learn the underlying model, copy a working pattern, push to production.
+Headless React SDK for React/Next.js apps, REST API for everything else — same engine behind both.

 Last updatedMay 2026